kocherovms/metracer/README.md

 6688   com.develorium.metracertest.Main
 3726   org.pwsafe.passwordsafeswt.PasswordSafeJFace
 ```
-3) Start tracing methods in a desired Java program using PID from the listing table, e.g.:
+3) Start tracing methods in a desired Java program using PID from the listing table.
+E.g. to trace method `doSomething` of a class `com.develorium.metracertest.Main` in Java program with PID 6688:
 ``` console
 $ java -jar metracer.jar -v 6688 com.develorium.metracertest.Main doSomething
 2016.06.18 11:31:14.721 [metracer.00000009] +++ [0] com.develorium.metracertest.Main.doSomething()
 2016.06.18 11:31:14.726 [metracer.00000009] --- [0] com.develorium.metracertest.Main.doSomething => void
 ```
-4) When you are done with trasing press **q** - this will remove all instrumentation from a target JVM and stop tracing
+4) When you are done with tracing press **q** - this will stop tracing and remove all instrumentation from a target JVM

 Of course, there is a builtin help page in metracer:
 ``` console